Chicago Metro History Fair Documentary Rules

 - No bibliography: 0 points in the sources category

 IMPORTANT COMPETITION NOTES: Each project submitted to the History Fair must be accompanied by the Documentary Entry form at the time of registration.
-The best final format for a documentary is DVD.
+The best final format for a documentary is MP4, AVI, or WMV file, published and burned to a DVD.
 Flash drives can be used for Windows-based files ONLY.
-CMHEC will a TV/DVD player or laptop computer with LCD projector.
+CMHEC will provide a TV/DVD player or laptop computer with LCD projector.
 Multiple entries from the same school should be independently available so they may be presented concurrently to different judges (i.e., no sharing of storage devices).
 Students have five minutes to set-up and take down their equipment.

 - Spend time watching and analyzing the types of documentaries available on PBS, History Channel, and public release.
 Pay attention to the elements, narrative, and structure of these documentaries to see how the professionals successfully communicate their ideas through this medium.